hydephp/develop/docs/getting-started/core-concepts.md

 | Media Assets   | `_media/`        | `_site/media/`   | Common asset types  |

-## Paths, Identifiers, and Route Keys
+## Paths, Identifiers, and PageRoute Keys

 Since HydePHP automatically discovers and compiles content files, it is important to understand how HydePHP handles paths, as the file names and directories they are in will directly influence how the page will be compiled.